fruitsaladchan/Bad-Apple-Terminal/README.md

 ## Notes
 - The terminal window should be large enough to display 180x70 characters
-- You can change the resilution by editing ./badapple.c & ./frame-extract.py and rerunning all the steps
+- You can change the resolution by editing ./badapple.c & ./frame-extract.py (line 19 and 36 and ) and rerunning all the steps
 -  you can adjust size without editing the files by adusting terminal font size.
 Most terminal will use 'control +/-' to adjust size
 - Make sure your terminal supports UTF-8 and Braille characters
 - If the video seems out of sync, try adjusting the initial delay in the code (currently set to 150ms) and recompiling